Polada culture: Origin

-According to Bernard Sergent, the origin of the Ligurian linguistic family (in his opinion distantly related to the Celtic and Italic ones) would have to be found in the Polada and Rhone cultures, southern branches of the Unetice culture.

 Diffusion

 Most of the sites attributable to this culture were discovered around the Lake Garda, between eastern Lombardy, Trentino and western Veneto and around the Lago di Viverone and the Lake Maggiore in Piedmont.

 Its influences are also found in the cultures of the Early Bronze Age of Liguria, Romagna, Corsica and Sardinia (Bonnanaro culture).

 Settlements

 The settlements in the area of lakes and marshes of Moraine are stilt houses resting on "drainage" of horizontal trunks, arranged in layered platform or cassette.
 They had a relatively limited extension, about a hectare, and a population between 200 and 300 people per village.

 Economy

 The economy was based on breeding, hunting, farming, fishing and large-scale berry harvesting.

 In a site of this culture, near Solferino, was found the oldest example of domesticated horse in Italy.

 Material culture

 If the pottery is still coarse, other human activities grow and develop: lithic industry, in bone and horn, wood and metals.
 The Bronze tools and weapons show similarities with those of the Unetice Culture and other groups in the north of Alps including the Singen and Straubing groups.